SAT

 Some students will still be eligible to take the test on paper, administered at a testing center with other students or by an educational consultant.

-As of Fall 2020, this test counts as a Flex Test, so students can take the paper-based test only once per testing season (August 1 — July 31).
+This test counts as a Flex Test, so students can take the paper-based test only once per testing season (August 1 — July 31).
 The best option for most students will be to take the paper-based Flex Test with an educational consultant, which costs an additional fee.
 More information about this test mode is available here.

 Note that fee waivers are available to families who meet criteria.
 Families must contact the school to which they are applying to apply for a fee waiver; the SSAT does not distribute the waivers themselves.